rust-lang/rfcs/text/1560-name-resolution.md

   a macro.
 * Rust has multiple namespaces - types, values, and macros exist in separate namespaces (some items produce names in multiple namespaces).
-Imports refer (implictly) to one or more names in different namespaces.
+Imports refer (implicitly) to one or more names in different namespaces.

   Note that all top-level (i.e., not parameters, etc.) path segments in a path other than the last must be in the type namespace, e.g., in `a::b::c`, `a` and